jbaskauf/skyscraper_webapp/README.md

 ├── README.md                 : Description of this repository
-├── api.py                    : Flask app for the HTTP-based API with JSON access to skyscraper data ├── website.py                : Flask app linking API to website for user browsing of data ├── data                      : Raw data and postgreSQL table contents in CSV form, .sql dump file, and rawdata converter .py file
+├── api.py                    : Flask app for the HTTP-based API with JSON access to skyscraper data ├── website.py                : Flask app linking API to website for user browsing of data ├── data                      : Raw data and postgreSQL table contents in CSV form, .sql dump file, and raw data converter .py file
 ├── reference                 : Reference files from database, API, and UI design planning stages │   ├── mockups               : Mockup drawings for primary webpages │   ├── APIservices.txt       : Detailed descriptions of API endpoints, corresponding query responses, and usage examples